-The microcontroller was programed to send the buffer of 32 bytes to the computer through the USB port.
+Figure 8.
+Client interface program description The microcontroller was programed to send the buffer of 32 bytes to the computer through the USB port.
 The client interface program reads the data and presents it in the texboxes to the user.
 In the same manner, the computer sends data to the microcontrollers using buffers.
 The BufferIn() array was declared to read data and the BufferOut() array was declared to send data.
 Each element of the buffer represent an ASCII character.
-For instance, the temperature 23.5 °Cis stored asBufferIn(1) = 2, BufferIn(2) = 3, BufferIn(3) = . andBufferIn(4) = 5.
-This method is used to get the data sensed by each sensor.
+For instance, the temperature 23.5 °Cis stored asBufferIn(1) = 2, BufferIn(2) = 3, BufferIn(3) = .andBufferIn(4) = 5.
+This method was used to get the data sensed by each sensor.
 Data of the other sensors are stored in the next buffer elements.
 Digital data of the PORT B has 8 bits, for this reason PORT B was taken as a character or an element of the array of buffers.
-The following conversion of the measures coming from the microcontroller to different units are made.
-For temperature °F = (°C1.8) + 32 and °K = °C + 273, and for pressure 1 kPa = 10 millibars, 1 kPa = 9.869x10-3 atmand 1 kPa = 0.14503 PSI were used.
+The following conversions of the measures coming from the microcontroller to different units were made.
+For temperature °F = (°C\1.8) + 32 and °K = °C + 273 were used.
+For pressure 1 kPa = 10 millibars, 1 kPa = 9.869x10-3 atmand 1 kPa = 0.14503 PSI were used.